|Fair and Reasonable Conditions (FP7)||

 means, in the context of FP7, the tangible and intangible results which are generated within a given project, including pieces of information, materials and knowledge and whether or not they can be protected.
 It includes intellectual property rights (e.g. copyrights, industrial designs, patents, plant variety rights), similar forms of protection (e.g. rights for databases) and unprotected know-how (e.g. confidential material).
 Results generated outside a project are not foreground.

 means the Seventh Framework Programme for Research and Technological Development (2007/2013), which is one of the three key funding instruments of the EU to support research and innovation.

 a contract under which one entity (the franchisor), that has developed a proven model for conducting a particular business, allows one or more other entities (the franchisees) to use that business model, along with the right to use the franchisor’s intellectual property and know-how for a defined period of time in exchange for payment.
 The intellectual property rights that are licensed in a franchising agreement include trade marks and copyright, and often trade secrets, industrial designs and patents – depending on the particular business.
 The authorisation may also be given with regards to other distinctive signs, such as trade names.

 “Fair, reasonable, and non-discriminatory” describes a type of licensing terms.
 Such terms are typically requested by standardisation organisations in the context of the standard-setting process, in respect of the licensing of patents linked to certain standards.

 means computer software whose users have the freedom to run, copy, distribute, study, change and improve it.

-According to the definition of the Free Software Movement, a program is free software if the program's users have the four essential freedoms:
+According to the definition of the Free Software Movement, a program is a free software if the program's users have the four essential freedoms: